 Hans Sama: Maybe.
 I think we might be that type of team.
 At least for me, when there are important matches I rise sometimes.
 Last year, I was invisible most of the rigorous Split but I popped off during the Playoffs, so maybe it's always the same.
 I get excited about it.

-Last year, you went to works and took SKT to five games.
+Last year, you went to Worlds and took SKT to five games.
 This Spring, you didn't make Playoffs and now you've placed fourth this Split.
 What do you think Misfits needs to change to get back into Worlds shape?

 Hans Sama: I haven't put much thought into what I or the team need to change but I guess we need to grow our confidence.
 Today, our confidence floundered.
 It's not as strong as it should be.
 My confidence is dropping a bit but I think we all need to work on it to prepare for our next matches.